ogagaoghene/ogagaoghene/README.md

 ### I am a Fullstack Software Developer

 I am Esi Ogagaoghene, and I love coding!
-I am a <em>Full-stack Web Developer</em> skilled in HTML, CSS 3, JavaScript, Java, Python, C#, JavaScript, Ruby, Rails, React & Redux, and Cloud DevOps.I am looking for exciting complex web development projects to contribute to.!
+I am a <em>Full-stack Web Developer</em> skilled in HTML, CSS 3, JavaScript, Java, Python, C#, JavaScript, Ruby, Rails, React & Redux, and Cloud DevOps.
+I am looking for exciting complex web development projects to contribute to.
 I hold a Masters' degree in Computer Science, and I am comfortable working with any technology stack.
 I enjoy using my analytical and creative ability to solve complex problems, and I am passionate about entrepreneurship.
 I am Open to new opportunities!

 - 🌱 I’m currently learning at Microverse - an online software development training school
 - 👯 I’m looking to collaborate on complex web application projects